Danosa Esterdan 50/GP POL Torch On Mineral Cap Sheet Grey – 1m x 8m

 Very stable in the long term.

-Top sheet in multi-layer roof waterproofing systems with mineral self-protection.
+Multilayer membrane top sheet for roof waterproofing with mineral self-protection.

 In case of renovation, chemical incompatibilities with old waterproofing consisting of flexible PVC sheets, modified tar-based mastics or any other, shall be taken into account, and it may be necessary to remove them completely or to use suitable separating layers (geotextiles, mortar layer, polyethylene film, etc).